 After you establish the relationship, you must show evidence the other party did or did not do something and failed to meet their duty of care.
 As a direct result, an accident occurred.
 The incident then led to the individual’s death.

-The last element is the person’s death has resulted in damages.
-Damages typically include monetary losses like healthcare expenses.
-Another example would be the traumatic event’s impact on surviving family members and dependents.
+The last element is the person's death has resulted in damages.
+Wrongful death damages typically include monetary losses like healthcare expenses.
+Another example would be the traumatic event's impact on surviving family members and dependents.

 How Do You Pay a Wrongful Death Attorney?